lara-kassab/structured-matrix-completion-IRLS/README.md

 # An Iterative Method for Structured Matrix Completion
-This is the code associated with the paper: "An Iterative Method for Structured Matrix Completion" By Henry Adams, Lara Kassab, and Deanna Needell.
+This is the code associated with the paper: "An Adaptation for Iterative Structured MatrixCompletion" By Henry Adams, Lara Kassab, and Deanna Needell.

 In the implementation of our code, we use parts of the code corresponding to the paper